Hypselodoris obscura: Distribution

 This nudibranch was described from Port Jackson, Australia.
 It is a warm temperate species only found in Southeastern Australia.
-It is related to the widespread tropical species Hypselodoris infucata and the similar Australian species Hypselodoris saintvincentia.
+It is related to the widespread tropical species Hypselodoris infucata and the similar Australian species Hypselodoris saintvincentius.

 Description

 Hypselodoris obscura has a mottled appearance due to a grey or grey-blue background colour with yellow and black spots, which vary considerably in size between individuals.
 There is a paler stripe down the midline.
 The edge of the mantle is pale blue alternating with yellow.
 The gills and rhinophores are bright red.